JosephPVera/Guide-for-DFT-calculations/VASP/PD-Supercells/readme.md

 NCORE  =  7
 ```

 Once the calculation is done, the total energy can be extract using the [tot.py](https://github.com/JosephPVera/Guide-for-DFT-calculations/blob/main/VASP/Scripts/tot.py) script.
+In addition, Kohn–Sham level diagrams, Localization factor diagrams, total magnetization, and spin states can be analyzed using the [LSPD](https://github.com/JosephPVera/Localized-States) package.